 Key Ideas about this Work of Art

 - Yayoi Kusama is a Japanese installation and performance artist who is famous for her use of dots.
-From entire rooms filled with dots or lights and mirrors to spotted pumpkins to polka-dotted fashion collaborations, her consistent style makes her work easily recognizable.
+Featuring entire rooms filled with dots or lights and mirrors, spotted pumpkins, and polka-dotted fashion collaborations, her consistent style makes her work easily recognizable.

 - The artist has created more than 20 unique Infinity Mirror Rooms throughout her career.
 While many of these rooms take up entire gallery spaces, LIGHT OF LIFE’s smaller size makes its internal vastness even more awe-inducing.

 - Kusama’s infinity rooms are intended to make the viewer feel small and insignificant, using millions of dots and mirrors to transform a single room into a never-ending universe.